-Celebrities and TV personalities alike have all cited CBD and hemp as a lifestyle addition to combat daily stresses, anxiety, and physiological ailments.
-The most interesting, however, are the big names in sport who have all endorsed CBD oils as part of their workout regimes.
+Celebrities and TV stars alike have all cited CBD products as a lifestyle addition to combat daily stresses, anxiety, and physiological ailments.
+The big names in sport are no exception.

 However, what we do know is this:

 CBD IS GENERALLY CONSIDERED SAFE IN THE REALM OF HEALTH AND FITNESS

 And the short-term studies and anecdotal evidence on how CBD positively affects the body is very convincing.
 Here’s what we know: